Betty Grable: Frank Powolny poster and stardom: 1943–1949

 Grable's success as a pin-up girl furthered her career as a mainstream movie star.
 As her star continued to ascend, Fox chief Darryl F. Zanuck expressed interest in broadening Grable's range as an actress.
 Zanuck tried, on multiple occasions, to cast her in films that challenged her acting abilities, but Grable was reluctant; she felt insecure about her talent and this made her unwilling to accept roles she felt required too much of her.
-She often worried about starring opposite well-known leading men.
-She preferred to star in up-beat and outlandish musicals, many of which followed the generic boy-meets-girl story tack.
-In fact, many of her movies were thin when it came to their stories, but they were high on energy during their song-and-dance sequences.
-Despite their lack of quality, Grable's movies were immensely popular and Fox regularly channeled the profits it received from Grable's movies into their more prestigious movies.

 Zanuck relented to Grable's own request not to tamper with her successful screen formula.
 As a result, the studio prepared a film called Pin Up Girl for her.
-The film has her as a hostess for a USO canteen who also provides entertainment for the troops during their time there.
+The film has her as a hostess for a USO canteen who provides entertainment for the troops during their time there.
 The lavish musical used the pin-up photograph in many scenes, which boosted the photo's sales.
 Many of the film's later scenes had to be rewritten to hide Grable's pregnancy.
-Pin Up Girl co-starred comedians Martha Raye and Joe E. Brown and was released in April 1944 to overwhelming success at the box-office.
+Pin Up Girl co-starred comedians Martha Raye and Joe E. Brown and was released in April 1944 to overwhelming success at the box office.
 Critics, though, were not as accepting of the film.
 Variety wrote that the film "makes no pretenses of ultra-realism", but also called it "very pleasing and pleasant".

 After time off to give birth to her daughter, Grable returned to Fox to star in Billy Rose's Diamond Horseshoe (1945), co-starring Dick Haymes and Phil Silvers.
 Though the film earned more than $3 million at the box office, it struggled to make a profit because of its high production costs.
 The Dolly Sisters (1945), her next film, teamed her with newcomer June Haver, an actress Fox was promoting as Grable's successor.
 Although the press hinted that a tense behind-the-scenes rivalry existed between the two actresses, they both denied it, claiming to be good friends.
 The Dolly Sisters earned more than $4 million at the box office and was Fox's second-highest earning movie of the year, behind Leave Her to Heaven.